 Wine lovers will enjoy the busy months of Fall, when local wineries bottle the stunning wines produced on the island.
 During November, instead, you can be lucky enough to witness the joyful moment of raki distillation.

-The capital of Crete and fourth important city in Greece doesn’t close for Winter.
+The capital of Crete and the fourth important city in Greece doesn’t close for Winter.
 Life goes on as usual in Heraklion.
-Lots of student from all over Greece move to town to attend the university.
+Lots of students from all over Greece move to town to attend the university.
 Shops, several hotels, restaurants, bars, cinemas, and museums remain open for business all year long.